NBISweden/grave/README.md

 TAGCTAGTTGCA
 ```

-- Please avoid using [PanSN](https://github.com/pangenome/PanSN-spec) style naming
+- Please entirely avoid using any hash characters in contig names

-- The reason for this, is currently `vg call` strips down PanSN style naming if it finds no ambiguity between different samples in the output VCF.
-It will therefore produce a VCF that is incompatible with downstream tools like `bcftools`.
-To avoid this, we recommend simply using "stipped down" contig names from the start

 ### Graphs and indexes